sbmlteam/libsbml/README.txt

       for efficiency (this is Xerces-C++ native format); however, strings are transcoded to the local code page for SBML structures.

-  - Well tested: over 760 unit tests, over 3400 individual assertions.
+  - Well tested: over 1280 unit tests, over 5500 individual assertions.

       The entire library was written using the test-first approach popularized by Kent Beck and eXtreme Programming, where it's one of the 12 principles.

-      Five test cases are responsible for reading entire SBML files (three are examples from the Level 1 document) into memory and verifying every field of the resulting structures.

-  - Memory tests: over 7500 allocations and frees, 0 leaks.

-      For use by developers, a custom memory trace facility tracks all memory allocated and freed in both the library and all test suites.
-This facility must be enabled at build time with ./configure --enable-memory-tracing.
-For performance reasons
-      memory tracing should be turned off in production environments.
+Extensive unit tests are provided and can be invoked by linking with the Check library (an option provided in the 'configure' program).

 ---------------------------------------------------------------